 ONE CHANSON, TWO SONGS

-I've always had a keen interest in the mechanics of popular music, and, as I've grown older, that has led to short, intense obsessions with certain songs and artists, what my friend Ian calls 'rabbit holes' - things you disappear into, occasionally ill-advisedly.
+I've always had a keen interest in the mechanics of popular music, and, as I've grown older, this has led to short, intense obsessions with certain songs and artists, what my friend Ian calls 'rabbit holes' - things you disappear into, occasionally ill-advisedly.
 Where appropriate, I'll share some of my findings here.
 Naturally, I find what follows fascinating - other viewpoints may apply.

 In America, songwriter Patti Dahlstrom was asked by Warner Brothers to rewrite the original for an American audience.
 She dispensed with the original lyrics, and instead simply wrote down what came into her head as she listened, concocting a scenario about a woman in a tenuous and frustrating relationship who, nevertheless, is unable to break away because of the passion of the affair.
-Retitled 'Emotion' (which perhaps sums up the less nuanced nature of the lyric), it was a US hit in 1974 for the engaging and hugely successful American based Australian singer Helen Reddy
+Retitled 'Emotion' (which perhaps sums up the less nuanced nature of the lyric), it was a US hit in 1974 for the engaging and hugely successful American based Australian singer Helen Reddy.

 This take is poppy, slightly lightweight, occasionally verging on being a country ballad.
 It has its charms ('then you stumble in - and I am tumbling back to where it begins' is the highlight, I think), but it lacks the depth of the Osborne version or, indeed, the original.